Atry/partials/TwoLayerNet.ipynb.29.markdown

 ﻿## Summery

-In this section, we have learned the follows:
+In this article, we have learned the follows:

 * Parameter tuning
 * L2Regularization